Aboody2/aboody2.github.io/README.md

 ---

 ## 🏠 Home / Introduction

 Hi!
-I’m Abdullahi Farah, a Senior Computer Science student at the University of Washington Tacoma with a strong interest in data analytics, software development, and cloud technologies.

-I enjoy designing intelligent, data-driven applications and building efficient backend systems that solve real problems.
-My focus is on becoming a data-focused software engineer capable of creating impactful, scalable solutions.

-> “Transforming information into insights — and insights into scalable solutions.”

----

-## 🏠 Home / Introduction

-Hi!
 I’m **Abdullahi Farah**, a **Senior Computer Science student at the University of Washington Tacoma** with a strong interest in **data analytics**, **software development**, and **cloud technologies**.